Getting Started

 CONTEXT.md # Your canonical context (source of truth)

-surfcontext.json # Platform targeting config
+surfcontext.json # Platform targeting + discovery order

 .context/